-Multi-family construction experienced a 17% increase in 2021 from the prior year, with 52,800 new units started.
+For the year 2024, multi-family construction experienced a 26% decrease from the prior year, with 39,156 new units started.
 Demand for multi-family rentals has generally been higher during this past decade compared to new SFRs.
-But, on top of the unique pandemic-induced labor, supply and price obstacles, new multi-family construction continues to hit roadblocks in the form of outdated zoning and local-vocal not-in-my-backyard (NIMBY) advocates.
+But new multi-family construction to meet demand continues to hit roadblocks in the form of labor and supply shortages, lack of entrepreneurial local general contractors and uncertainties about tariffs on the price of materials — on top of politically vocal not-in-my-backyard (NIMBY) advocates.

 Chart 1